sharmeenabdulwaheed/Deepfake_audio_detection_using_mfcc_and_wav2vec2features_python/README.md

 # Deepfake_audio_detection_using_mfcc_and_wav2vec2features_python
 In this project, I am training ML model to predict a voice as real or fake after extracting its mfcc and wav2vec2 features.
+I have combined both mfcc and wav2vec2 features of real and fake audios and combined the two features prior to the training of ML model.
+Svm and random forest ML algorithm is used here but random forest help achieve greater test accuracy of upto 97%.
+We have then tested the model on new audio files as well